dcadyjr/dcadyjr.github.io/Home_Run_Derby/README.md

 ## What is unfinished

 * Player animations do not work very well.
+* The ball stays on the field after the hit, then disappears on the next pitch.

 ## What would I like to expand on?